1ugia/bank_tech_test/README.md

 - Account catches the transaction data when the user deposits / withdraws.
 - Bank should allow you to print your stransaction made.

+Steps:
+- Follow the User Stories.
+- Next, divide the classes and tests

 User stories:
 ```